 Yes, you can go blind from getting hit in the eye.
-The likeliness of developing blindness depends on the location of the hit and the velocity of the impact.
+The likelihood of developing blindness depends on the hit's location and the impact's velocity.

-Individuals who participate in high-risk occupations and sports should exercise extreme caution and always wear protective eyewear.
+People participating in high-risk occupations and sports should exercise extreme caution and wear protective eyewear.

-How long do eye injuries take to heal?
+How long does it take for eye trauma to heal?

 Minor eye injuries can heal within 1 to 3 days, but more severe eye injuries can take several weeks or months to heal.